 |The Department of Psychology at the University of Pittsburgh is pleased to announce its Summer Undergraduate Psychology Research Experience (SUPRE) Program, supported by a grant from the American Psychological Association.
 Interested undergraduate students can spend 8 weeks working with a faculty mentor in their laboratory to gain valuable research experience.

 Students may choose to work with one of the following faculty mentors:

-The program will run from May 21-July 21, 2017 (though some flexibility in starting and ending dates may be possible).
-Students will be hired as full-time, paid research assistants in their mentor’s lab during the 8 weeks of the program.
+The program will run from June 4 – July 27, 2018 (though some flexibility in starting and ending dates may be possible).
+Students will be hired as full-time, paid research assistants ($12/hour, minus taxes) in their mentor’s lab during the 8 weeks of the program.

 To be eligible for the SUPRE program, students must:

 - be enrolled at a U.S. institution (though they need not be students at the University of Pittsburgh or U.S. citizens)